 Tips for making

-- Grate the butter and keep in the freezer until you are ready to mix together the dough.
+- Grate the butter and keep it in the freezer until you are ready to mix together the dough.
 Grating the butter creates small shards, so it eliminates the need to cut the butter into the flour.
 Using cold ingredients helps create the flaky texture of scones.
 If making individual scones, cold ingredients help to prevent the scones from spreading.

-- Don’t over mix.
+- Don't over-mix.
 When adding the wet ingredients to the dry ingredients, mix until just combined.
 Overmixing will create a tough dough, and therefore a tough scone.

 - Line the loaf pan with parchment paper.
 This makes it easy to remove the scone loaf from the pan without sticking.

 - After baking, drizzle the powdered sugar glaze over the top of the scone loaf.
 Icing makes everything better!